nikhil767raj/Codechef--solutions/README.md

 # Codeforces-solutions
-This is my first repository.It contains the solutions of practise problems of Codeforces.
+This is my first repository.
+It contains the solutions of practise problems of Codeforces.